 Captions and subtitles overlap in many ways but are distinct in their purpose.
 While captions are designed to support the hard of hearing, subtitles are translations for people who don’t speak the language of the medium.
 They are often used for movies and tv shows and are typically developed before the release of a film or show.

 Standard subtitles are designed for viewers who hear the audio but cannot understand it.
-However, there is a type of subtitles specifically designed to supporting hearing-impaired individuals: Subtitles for the Deaf and Hard of Hearing (SDHH).
+However, there is a type of subtitle specifically designed to support hearing-impaired individuals: Subtitles for the Deaf and Hard of Hearing (SDHH).
 SDHH contains not only the spoken dialogue but information about background sounds and speaker changes, along with a translation of the script.

 Use-case scenarios: Translation

 Translation, interpretation, and captioning all have their advantages and disadvantages — but what’s more important is using them in the right contexts.

 For example, if your seminar, meeting, or conference documentation (i.e. brochure, itinerary) is in English but some of your registered attendees only speak German, you’ll need to have that content translated for them to read.
 Not only does this improve accessibility and inclusion, it also improves brand sentiment and recognition as attendees will recognize the effort you’ve put in to help them.